 Dr. Mattair has taught at Kent State University, the University of Southern California, the University of California at Riverside, and Cornell University.
 He also served as the director of research at the Middle East Policy Council from 1992 to 1995.
 From 1997 until 2003 he was a research scholar at the Emirates Center for Strategic Studies and Research, where he researched and wrote The Three Occupied UAE Islands: The Tunbs and Abu Musa.
 The book is a study that examines, among other topics, Iranian military capabilities and intentions in the Gulf.
 His most recent book, Global Security Watch — Iran: A Reference Handbook (Praeger Security International, 2008) is a comprehensive study of Iran's foreign relations.
 Choice Reviews Online calls it "a must read for policy makers, Middle East scholars and students, and those wishing to have a better understanding of the U.S.'s relationship with Iran."
 He has published and lectured widely in the U.S., Europe and the Middle East and serves as a consultant to governments and business firms on security and economic issues in the Gulf.
 He is an honors graduate of Harvard and holds a Ph.D. from the University of California at Berkeley.
 He is a past recipient of Harvard Law School's Mark de Wolfe Howe Fellowship, the Ambassador Rodger Davies Memorial Fellowship, and fellowships from the Earhart Foundation.
 He is an ex officio member of the Board.
 Please contact email@example.com to inquire about media appearances.

-Ms. Joyce joined the Middle East Policy Council as an assistant editor in 1983 and has been the editor of its quarterly journal of political analysis, Middle East Policy, and director of publications since 1984.
+Ms. Joyce has been the editor of the Council's quarterly journal of political analysis, Middle East Policy, and director of publications since 1984.
 In 1993 she was promoted to vice-president of the Council and serves as an ex-officio member of the Board.
-In her 27 years at the Council, Ms. Joyce has supervised the production of 104 issues of the journal, as well as numerous conference proceedings and several special reports and books.
+In her 30 years at the Council, Ms. Joyce has supervised the production of 112 issues of the journal, as well as numerous conference proceedings and several special reports and books.
 Before coming to the Council, she had been an instructor at the American Language Institute of Georgetown University and at the University of Iowa.
 She holds master’s degrees in French literature (1966) and in linguistics (1979).
 Please contact firstname.lastname@example.org to inquire about media appearances.

-Dr. Kader is chairman of Pal-Tech, Inc., a managment consulting firm focusing on training, technical assistance and managment.
-He also taught at the California State College system and at Brigham Young University before moving to Washington, DC to work in Arab-American activities.
+Dr. Kader is president and CEO of Pal-Tech, Inc., a managment consulting firm focusing on training, technical assistance and managment.
 He has served as executive director of the United Palestinian Appeal and the American-Arab Anti-Discrimination Committee.
+He also served as a member of the U.S. Delegation observing and monitoring democratic elections worldwide.
 He accompanied President Clinton to Jordan and Israel for the signing of the peace treaty between the two countries.
-He holds a Ph.D. in international relations from the USC.
+He holds a Ph.D. in international relations from the University of Southern California.

 Dr. Katz is Professor of Government and Politics at George Mason University.
 He writes on Russian foreign policy toward the Middle East, transnational revolutionary movements, and other Middle East-related subjects.
 His articles have been published in Middle East Policy, Middle East Journal, Problems of Post-Communism, Current History, Demokratizatsiya, The Washington Post, The Christian Science Monitor, The Moscow Times, EurasiaNet.org, Middle East Strategy at Harvard (MESH), United Press International (UPI), and others.
 He earned a B.A. in international relations from the University of California at Riverside in 1976, an M.A. in international relations from the Johns Hopkins University School of Advanced International Studies in 1978, and a Ph.D. in political science from M.I.T. in 1982.
 He has been a visiting scholar at the King Faisal Center for Research and Islamic Studies in Riyadh (May 2001), the Hokkaido University Slavic Research Center in Sapporo, Japan (June-July 2007), the Kennan Institute in Washington, DC (January 2008), and the Higher School of Economics in Moscow (March 2010).
 Links to many of his publications can be found on his website: www.marknkatz.com